German plum cake, Zwetschgenkuchen, or Pflaumenkuchen with streusel is a classic recipe baked in any German kitchen or bakery.

-- You can serve it as it is or sprinkle it with icing sugar.
+Serve the German plum cake as it is, or sprinkle it with icing sugar.

-- Freeze: Once completely cool, cut it into squares.
+Freeze: Once completely cool, cut the plum cake into squares.
 Place in airtight containers or wrap well in foil and refrigerate for 3-4 months.

 More traditional German cakes: